jhighman/keymaker-app/docs/architecture.md

 - The application uses a multi-page component architecture with routing
 - Three main components implement the core use cases:
   - `KeyMaker`: Key creation and management
-  - `KeyAnalyzer`: Key analysis and interpretation
+  - `KeyAnalyser`: Key analysis and interpretation
-  - `InviteAndTrack`: Customer and individual tracking
+  - `Invite`: Customer and individual tracking with invitation management
+- Each component is designed to be self-contained but can interact with others
 - Styling is handled through styled-components with a global theme
+- Modal interfaces for complex interactions

 ### 2. State Management
 - React's built-in state management (useState, useEffect) is used